marshki/matlab_installer/README.md

 **This repository is for archival purposes only.**

+**Note:** NYU transitioned to an individual user license via the MATLAB Portal where authetication is done via one's NYU NetID.

 Bash script to retrieve, install, and symlink various versions of [MATLAB](https://www.mathworks.com/products/matlab.html):

 |Version     |Release Name|